 Through our Safer Clinical Systems programme, we explored how approaches from other hazardous industries could be used to improve safety in the NHS.

-The report, Exploring the potential use of safety cases in health care, summarises the working group’s conclusions, explores possible applications of safety cases in health care and provides recommendations for further work.
+The Working Group's report Exploring the Potential Use of Safety Cases in Health Care (see the Downloads section below) summarises their conclusions, explores possible applications of safety cases in health care and provides recommendations for further work.

 A programme that ran in two phases from 2008 to 2013.
 It helped health care teams to proactively identify potential safety br...

 The Health Foundation responds to the National Audit Office’s investigation into the management of health screening.

 Empowering prescribers to empower patients and fellow professionals: a novel approach to safe, person-centred practice